raffecat/web-commonjs/README.md

       require('example/website');
     </script>

-This feature is intended for development, **not for production***, since it uses a _blocking_ XMLHttpRequest to load modules.
-For production, package your modules as described below.
+This feature is intended for development, **not for production** - it uses a _blocking_ XMLHttpRequest to load modules.
+For production deployment, package your modules as described below.

 Note: the dynamic loader does not cache your scripts, since it is intended for development only.
 Your web browser _will_ cache your scripts if your web server tells it to; check the response headers!

+You can also inject a global object, such as jQuery's *$*, into the module system as follows:

+    cjs_shim('jQuery', $);

+Modules can now use jQuery via `require('jQuery')`.

 Packaged modules